lino-framework/book/docs/specs/tickets.rst

     .. attribute:: state

-        The state of this ticket.
-See :class:`TicketStates`.
+        The workflow state of this ticket.

+        The list of available states (:class:`TicketStates`) is defined by the :term:`application developer` but may have :doc:`local modifications
+        </admin/choicelists>`.

     Relations to other tickets: